Better living with hearing aids

 "A lot of people ignore hearing loss because it's such a slow and insidious process as we age," said Dr Frank Lin from JHM.
 "Even if people feel as if they are not affected, we're showing that it may well be a more serious problem."2

-To find out more about how a hearing aid can help to change your life, you can click here or call 1800 340 631 to request a FREE* hearing check appointment with your local HEARINGLife clinic.
+To find out more about how a hearing aid can help to change your life, you can click here or call 1800 340 631 to request a no cost* hearing check appointment with your local HEARINGLife clinic.

 1University College London, Poor mental health linked to reduced life expectancy.
 Accessed December 9, 2015.